-I’ve had a lot on my mind recently since looking through my medical notes again and discovering my father ignored my problems through our many consultants’ visits.
-There was never a problem.
+I’ve had a lot on my mind recently since looking through my medical notes again.

 A lot of my symptoms were overlooked because the interest from my father simply wasn’t there.
 Cerebral Palsy isn’t just about Cerebral Palsy.
 Through the brain injury it can include many other disorders such as Autism and Asperger.